demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 - Editing objects
 - Getting object lists
 - Adding notes
-Basically, you can perform tasks that a user would need to do manually in the QRadar UI or would need to provide automations to do.
+You can perform tasks that a user would need to do manually in the QRadar UI or would need to provide automations to do.
 # Architecture
 # Special Notes/Disclaimers
 ## Important Note Regarding the *Query to fetch offenses* Parameter